mco-gh/quizaic/README.md

 Quizrd is a trivia quiz app with a twist - it uses Artificial Intelligence to generate the quizzes based on user input.

-## Foundation

-Quizrd is built on top of [Emblem Giving](https://github.com/GoogleCloudPlatform/emblem), which is a sample application intended to demonstrate a complex, end-to-end serverless architecture.
-It showcases serverless continuous delivery as a donation sample app hosted on Google Cloud.

 <!--
 ## Architecture